e-silverstein0/Emacs-Config/README.md

-* This config I made without a guide and I made the main idea to make it more minimal than the main branch i made
+* This config I made with the main idea of making it more minimal than the main branch i have.